 Hosting a livestream of an event automatically creates a type of virtual community, gathering together like-minded individuals with a general interest in your company or event.
 Being able to maintain contact with your captured network allows you to focus on specific groups and target your future content based on their interests.
 Viewing the audience as an engaged community gives opportunities to create a virtual network with similar interests.
 As well as this, you may have an automatic audience for your next event.

-Simple livestreaming can be done on social media platforms from smartphones!
-Although, if you want a more high-quality stream, look no further…we can help!
+Livestreaming events can simply be done on social media platforms via smartphones!
+However, if you want a more high-quality stream, look no further… we can help!
 Our team of videographers and filmmakers use professional equipment to deliver a high-quality live video, to give your audiences the best livestream.